-How to deliver an awesome Enonic demoon
+How to Deliver an Awesome Enonic Demo

-At Enonic we do not only deliver a digital platform for our partners to sell and build solutions to customers.
+At Enonic we not only deliver a digital platform for our partners to sell and build solutions to customers.
 We also actively help our partners succeed, which means, among other things, to guide you to deliver the most awesome Enonic demo possible.

 Here we will show you the essential steps you should take from start to finish, and provide some best practice tips.

 The first step before demonstrating anything is to gain insights about your prospective customer.
 Who is the customer?
 What do they really care about?
 For instance, discovering their use case is an invaluable insight you need to have in advance.
 Is the customer looking for a headless CMS, a web application, a traditional website, or a mixture?

 You also need to find out who will attend the demonstration.
 Are the participants technical or non-technical?
 What roles do they have?
 What experience do they have with CMS?
 The answer to these questions determine the content of your meeting, and how deep you need to dive into different topics like development or editorial interface.